bk/pdc/README.md

 ## Compatibility

-`pdc` was originally written for Pandoc version 1.17 and may not work with earlier versions.

-It is compatible with Pandoc version 2.x (2.1.1 at the time of writing) but (as yet) does not fully support options added or changed since the 1.x series.
+`pdc` is primarily intended for use with Pandoc version 2.x (2.18 at the time of writing).
+It was, however, originally written for Pandoc 1.17 and will continue to work with the 1.x series as long as one avoids putting a few incompatible options in `defaults.yaml`.

 ## Copyright and license